The cast of characters in a company

 Chief Information Officer: in charge of technology that the listed company sells to people

 ...and lots more.
 Also, every company structures their chief’s roles a bit differently, depending on how they run things.
 But these give the broad strokes of what various chiefs might be in charge of.

 The auditors don’t actually work directly for the listed company, but they’re still a critical part of the company.
 Auditors are a third party who come in on a regular basis to check the information in the company’s annual report.
 This is something that every listed company has to do, and while it isn’t a guarantee that everything is correct, it’s a useful second set of eyes across everything.

 That’s why the auditors are always third parties—it’s really important that they’re independent.

 All of this stuff is important because of what we said at the beginning—companies are just groups of people.
 And the people who are in charge of a company play a huge role in its direction.
 They make decisions about where to invest the company’s money, what kind of things to sell, what price to sell things at, and every other meaningful decision that ultimately leads to the company’s success or failure.

 Now that you know who does what, you can use that knowledge to make investment decisions.
-You can check who’s on the board, who the chiefs are, and who does the auditing on the NZX website—just pick a company and check out the list of people involved, on the company’s Overview page.
+You can often check who’s on the board, who the chiefs are, and who does the auditing on each company’s website.
 Do some due diligence by searching people’s names, and compare the results against what they’re responsible for.
 Then, ask yourself if you think the company’s in good hands.
 If you’re happy, then you might want to invest!
 And if you’re not, then you can do the same process with another company.